 Emphasis of the grade for the final grade: Please check regulations of the study programme

 Aim of the module (expected learning outcomes and competencies to be acquired):

 Unemployment rates are still very high in some EU countries like Greece, Spain or Portugal.
 One instrument to fight unemployment is the so-called “Growth Strategy” for Europe, where especially innovation should lead to new employment opportunities.
 But where should these innovations stem from?
 One answer is that well educated people, trained in “creativity methods”, could be an engine for innovation.
-Therefore, we want to offer a research seminar in the field of Creativity Research this semester.
+Therefore, we want to offer a research seminar in the field of Creativity Research.
 The topic can broadly be sorted into the field of empirical economics.